EngineHub/SchematicWebViewer/README.md

-    orbit?: boolean; // Whether the view should automatically rotate when not being dragged by the user antialias?: boolean; // Whether antialiasing should be enabled backgroundColor?: number | 'transparent'; // Background color of the canvas (default: 0xffffff) }
+    orbit?: boolean; // Whether the view should automatically rotate when not being dragged by the user antialias?: boolean; // Whether antialiasing should be enabled backgroundColor?: number | 'transparent'; // Background color of the canvas (default: 0xffffff) loadingSpinner?: boolean; // Whether the loading spinner should render }
 ```